 Zhangmen Education Inc. Provides Update on PRC Regulatory Policy

 SHANGHAI, July 26, 2021 /PRNewswire/ -- Zhangmen Education Inc. ("Zhangmen" or the "Company") (NYSE: ZME), a leading online education company in China focused on providing personalized online courses to K-12 students, noted that the General Office of the Communist Party of China Central Committee and the General Office of the State Council jointly issued a set of guidelines on July 24, 2021, aiming to ease the burden of excessive homework and after-school tutoring for students receiving compulsory education (the "Guidelines").
-The Guidelines, among other things, require that all institutions offering online after-school tutoring on school curriculum be registered as non-profit organizations, obtain approval from the relevant regulatory authorities, and comply with various operational requirements with respect to class hours, faculty qualifications, tuition standards, advertising and others.
+The Guidelines, among other things, require that all institutions offering after-school tutoring on academic subjects in compulsory education be registered as non-profit organizations, obtain approval from the relevant regulatory authorities, and comply with various operational requirements with respect to class hours, faculty qualifications, tuition standards, advertising and others.
 In addition, the Guidelines prohibit all such tutoring businesses from raising funds through stock exchange listings or other capital-related activities.
-Foreign investments in school curriculum-based tutoring institutions through variable interest entity, or VIE arrangements, mergers and acquisitions or otherwise are also prohibited.
-Listed companies are banned from raising capital through equity offerings to invest in businesses offering tutoring on school curriculum.
+Foreign investments in school curriculum-based tutoring institutions through variable interest entity (VIE) arrangements, mergers and acquisitions or otherwise are also prohibited.
+Listed companies are banned from raising capital through equity offerings to invest in businesses offering tutoring on academic subjects in compulsory education.
 The Guidelines require that all businesses that have already violated these rules take corrective measures as appropriate.
+The Guidelines also provide that institutions offering after-school tutoring on high school curriculum, which is not part of compulsory education, shall also take into consideration of the Guidelines when conducting activities.

-Although the interpretation and implementation of the Guidelines remain uncertain, we expect the Guidelines to have material impacts on our existing business operations and corporate structure.
-As we are currently exploring measures to comply with the requirements in the Guidelines, we will continue to improve our operations in strict compliance with all laws and regulations, fulfil our social responsibilities, provide our users with high-quality services, and promote the long-term development of China's education industry.
+Although the interpretation and implementation of the Guidelines remain uncertain, we expect the Guidelines to have material impacts on our existing business operations, financial condition and corporate structure.
+As we are currently exploring measures to comply with the requirements in the Guidelines, we will continue to seek guidance from the regulatory authorities to improve our operations in strict compliance with all laws and regulations, fulfil our social responsibilities, provide our users with high-quality services, and promote the long-term development of China's education industry.

 About Zhangmen Education Inc.